-In section 2, we model our agents as simple automata and describe Action-Based Alternating Transition Systems (AATS) [10], which we use as the semantic basis of our representation, and instantiate an AATS relevant to the problem scenario.
+In section 2, we model our agents as simple automata and describe Action-Based Alternating Transition Systems (AATS) [22], which we use as the semantic basis of our representation, and instantiate an AATS relevant to the problem scenario.
 In any particular situation, the agents will need to choose how to act.
-In section 3 we model this choice as the proposal, critique and defence of arguments justifying their available strategies in the manner of [2].
-In section 4 we show how reasoning about the resulting arguments can be represented as an Argumentation Framework [6, 3] to enable the agents to identify strategies that are prudentially and morally justified.
+In section 3 we model this choice as the proposal, critique and defence of arguments justifying their available actions in the manner of [8].
+In section 4 we show how reasoning about the resulting arguments can be represented as a Value-Based Argumentation Framework [9] to enable the agents to identify strategies that are prudentially and morally justified.
 In section 5 we consider how this framework can also be used to answer the question of what would be appropriate legislation for the situation, and what could be appropriate moral principles to take from the reasoning.
-Section 6 concludes the paper.
+Section 6 discusses some empirical simulations based on this approach and section 7 concludes the paper.